doritoes/AI-PC-Labs/Captcha_Solver/README.md

 NOTE Intel NPUs currently perform best when accessed directly from Windows.
 The NPU driver support inside the Linux kernel for WSL is still maturing.

-IMPORTANT Be aware that the drivers and models and versions are very fluid, and what works today might not working tomorrow!
+IMPORTANT Be aware that the drivers and models and versions are very fluid, and what works today might not work tomorrow!
 - To get the chatbot to work, updated drivers were required that support OpenVINO
 - Ran into dynamic shape error, because the NPU driver (v4545) requires a "fixed map" of the math it is about to perform
 - Had to bypass the NPUW optimizer because it currently lacks a "map" for the specific architecture of Qwen2.5 lm_head layer, leading to a "MatMul map" crash
 - Level Zero (L0) Hardware Abstraction was disabled, forced OpenVINO to use a more stable communication path to the silicon, preventing memory sync errors between the system RAM and the NPU's local scratchpad.
 The dedicated L0 memory was unable to be reserved.
+- Getting the advanced CAPTCHA model to train on the Mini is like riding a bucking bronco.
+16GB RAM is a limiting factor, but with persistence (keep running that GPU cache flush command) you end up with a pretty cool model!

 IMPORTANT We are setting up Python 3.12 in this Lab to account for the [Advanced Lab](advanced/README.md) section.
 At the time of writing Python 3.14 did not have the required 'wheels' built.
 Currently 3.12 is the "sweet spot" for AI.
 You might also 3.13.